drsprite/nsupdate-web/README.md

 1. Using a flatfile to keep track of IP history
 2. Using MySQL to keep track of IP history, as well as a way to get domain status.

+To be clear, in either scenario (flatfile or MySQL), the data stored is <b>informational</b>
+only and is only used to help reduce the load on BIND by doing IP checks to prevent unnecessary nsupdate calls.
+By using MySQL, it allows you to get a quick status on your domain to see what is currently defined.

 Option 1:

 1. Copy <b>index_flatfile.php</b> to the web accessible directory of your choosing that is on